mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Friday, 15 August 2025

-- The average temperature today is 14.85˚C,
+- The average temperature today is 16.34˚C,
-- With highs of 16.09˚C and lows of 13.62˚C,
+- With highs of 18.3˚C and lows of 15.93˚C,
-- It may feel like 14.74˚C with broken clouds
+- It may feel like 16.3˚C with clear sky
-- The wind speed is 0.45m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1025hPa and humidity is 90%
+- The pressure is 1025hPa and humidity is 87%
 - The sun will rise at 04:52 and set at 19:32

 <!-- weather_marker ends -->